 - Successful completion of first-offender or conditional discharge probation

 There are exceptions that limit eligibility involving convictions on your record prior to and following the arrest or conviction that you are trying to get restricted or sealed.
-To understand how exceptions might affect your ability to get part of your record restricted, it’s best to consult with an attorney like Matt Crosby.
+To understand how exceptions might affect your ability to get part of your record restricted, it’s best to consult with an attorney you can trust.